h2tc-roboticsx/H2TC/doc/optitrack.md

-The following code converts the 4 x 4 transformation matrix reference to the Optitrack World system to the local throw-catch zone system, where `origin_transformation_matrix_inverse` is one of the three inverse matrices above, `object_optitrack_raw_transformation_matrix` is the tracked object's 4 x 4 transformation matrix expressed in the Optitrack World system, and `object_tc_transformation_matrix` is the converted 4 x 4 transformation matrix expressed in the local throw-catch zone system.
+The following code converts the 4 x 4 transformation matrix reference to the Optitrack World system to the our throw-catch zone system, where `origin_transformation_matrix_inverse` is one of the three inverse matrices above, `object_optitrack_raw_transformation_matrix` is the tracked object's 4 x 4 transformation matrix expressed in the Optitrack World system, and `object_tc_transformation_matrix` is the converted 4 x 4 transformation matrix expressed in the our throw-catch zone system.

 ```
 object_tc_transformation_matrix = np.matmul(origin_transformation_matrix_inverse, object_optitrack_raw_transformation_matrix)